theoneandonlyshadow/Echo-Relay-Dbox/README.md

 - '/' - This is the 'index.html' in action.
 - '/upload' - This endpoint redirects 'error.ejs' or 'success.ejs' when there's error uploading the   file, the file size exceeds 250 mb or the file has successfully uploaded respectively.
-- '/download/:id - This endpoint redirects the user to a webpage where the stored file in the database is downloaded in the user's system.
+- '/download/:id - This endpoint redirects the user to a webpage where the stored file in the database is downloaded into the user's system.

 <center><h1>Installing Dependencies</h1></center>